natty1712/Holiday/AndroidUpdate.txt

-Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs
+Custom User Agent - Change the user agent for both mobile and desktop mode